Northleach

 Northleach is a market town and former civil parish, now in parish Northleach with Eastington, in the Cotswold district, in Gloucestershire, England.
 The town is in the valley of the River Leach in the Cotswolds, about 10 mi northeast of Cirencester and 11 mi east-southeast of Cheltenham.
 The 2011 Census recorded the parish's population as 1,854, the same as Northleach built-up-area.
+The 2021 Census recorded the population as 1,931.

 Manor

 Northleach seems to have existed by about AD 780, when one Ethelmund son of Ingold granted 35 tributarii of land to Gloucester Abbey.
 The abbey later granted estates including Northleach to Ealdred, Bishop of Worcester, probably in about 1058 when he had the abbey church rebuilt.
 In 1060, Ealdred was translated to York, taking the lordship of Northleach with him.
 The Domesday Book of 1086 assessed the manor of Northleach at 37 hides.
 In 1095 a later Archbishop of York, Thomas of Bayeux, restored manors including Northleach to Gloucester Abbey.
 His successors disputed this until 1157, when the claim was finally settled in the abbey's favour.

-In 1539 Parliament passed the Suppression of Religious Houses Act, and in 1540 Gloucester Abbey was suppressed and surrendered its estates to the Crown.
+In 1539, Parliament passed the Suppression of Religious Houses Act, and in 1540 Gloucester Abbey was suppressed and surrendered its estates to the Crown.
 Northleach became a Royal manor and remained so until 1611, when James I sold it to George and Thomas Whitmore.
 By 1641 it had passed to their brother Sir Thomas Whitmore, 1st Baronet, of Apley, Shropshire.
 Sir Thomas was a Royalist, so in 1645 in the English Civil War the Parliamentarians sequestered his estates, but Northleach was given such a low valuation that he was allowed to keep it.
 Northleach stayed in his family until 1753, when William Whitmore sold it to James Lennox Dutton, who had inherited a number of houses in the town from his father.
 In 1771 his son John Lenox Dutton left Northleach to Rev. Richard Rice, Rector of Quenington.
 It then descended via Rice's son and was divided between his three granddaughters.
 Jevon Harper, husband of one of the three sisters, eventually obtained all three shares in the manor.

 By 1863 the manor had passed to Rev. Richard Blanche, minister of Northleach's Congregational chapel.
 In 1870 and 1906 one Thomas Stephens held the manor.
 In 1914 it was held by one Charles Cole, who died in 1931, leaving it to Mrs Alice Cole.